 you must download and submit BOTH of the following:

 From the 2015-2016 Catalog

 Each of the steps listed below are critical for enrolling International Students and must be followed:

-You are also required to include a copy of your High School Diploma or Official High School Transcripts.
-High School Diplomas (only) can be submitted in another language.
+- You are also required to include a copy of your High School Diploma or Official High School Transcripts.
+High School Diplomas (only) can be submitted in another language, but must be evaluated to show that they are equivalent to a U.S. high school diploma.
 Official transcripts must be in English showing your academic course work completed at your high school and each college where applicable.
 (Official transcripts - all course work must be translated into English in order to be evaluated.)
 These credentials are evaluated in accordance with the college's general admissions requirements.
 Foreign college credits must be evaluated by accredited agencies such as World Educational Services (www.wes.org).

 The Admissions Office assists anyone needing further program information.

 A personal interview is optional, and those who wish may make an interview

 appointment by contacting the Admissions Office at 203-332-5100 or Email